cdpxe/nefias/documentation/README.md

 NeFiAS was used for a few scientific experiments.
 Papers who used NeFiAS are cited below; if available, their codes are linked here as well.

-- Basically the same script like `scripts/kappa_frametime.sh` (minimal differences) was used in (Wendzel et al., 2019) to calculate the compressibility score for network covert channels that modulate packet sizes.
+- Essentially the same functionality like provided by the script `scripts/kappa_frametime.sh` (minimal differences) was used in (Wendzel et al., 2019) to calculate the compressibility score for network covert channels that modulate sizes of succeeding packets (such covert channels implement the so-called [Size Modulation](http://ih-patterns.blogspot.com/p/p1-size-modulation-pattern.html) hiding pattern).
+- Essentially the same functionality like provided by the script `scripts/kappa_IAT.sh` (but different coding, thus different Kappa values) was used in (Keidel et al., 2018) to calculate the compressibility score for network covert channels that modulate inter-arrival times between succeeding network packets (such covert channels implement the so-called [Inter-packet Times](http://ih-patterns.blogspot.com/p/blog-page_40.html) hiding pattern.

 # Contributors